ainekeenan/ComputerWordle/README.md

 - The solution list only needs to be scanned when a game is started to pick the word but not to count words.
 - The full word list is only ever scanned for words with the same letter as the current guess.

-## Running on old machines

-Various floppy disk images are provided with the game and word lists on them.

-Sizes: 360k, 720k, 1.4M